pragashonlink/job-advert-portal/README.md

 > MTLS

-### 2.3.5 Forecasting Service
+### 2.3.5 Reporting Service

 Forecasting service is responsible for listening to events dispatched by other services and storing data for reporting purposes.
 This service is responsible for calculating the forecast on how much future commission the platform is supposed to earn.

 #### Technologies

+- Node
-- Spring Boot
+- Typescript
-- Kotlin
+- Express
 - Postgresql
 - K8S
 - Istio